hieppie/myDentalRecord-api/README.md

 - As a new user I want to be able to sign up for a free account and be notified if the sign up is a success or failure.
 - As a returning user I want to be able to sign in and be notified if the sign in is a success or failure.
 - As a user I want to be able Create or log a new treatment and save it into my record.
 - As a user I want to be able to Read or view my and only my record of all of my treatments.
-No other   user should be able to see my record and I should not be able to see theirs.
+No other   user should be able to see my records and I should not be able to see theirs due to HIPPA
 - As a user I want to be able to Read or show a treatment with the the treatment ID provided.
 - As a user I want to be able to Update or edit a treatment information.
 - As a user I want to be able to Delete a treatment.